Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 * **can** have additional data column with numeric values for measurement **error** values
 * **can** have additional data column with numeric values for the *lower limit of quantification* (**LLOQ**)
   * It is also possible to provide LLOQ values directly in the measurement column (s.
 [LLOQ](#lloq) for details)
-* **can** have arbitrary number of further numeric or non-numeric data columns, which can be interpreted as **meta data** which describes a data set (e.g. "Study Id", "Subject Id", "Organ", "Compartment",  ...)
+* **can** have arbitrary number of further numeric or non-numeric data columns, which can be interpreted as **meta data** which describes a *data set* (e.g. "Study Id", "Subject Id", "Organ", "Compartment",  ...).
+S. [Data sets](#data-sets) for the explanation how meta data is used to split a data table into different data sets.

-The order and the naming of data columns is not important: the proper assignment of data columns to *Time*/*Measurement*/*Error*/*MetaData* will be performed during the [*column mapping*](#mapping-panel) process.
+The order and the naming of data columns is not important: the proper assignment of data columns to *Time*/*Measurement*/*Error*/*Meta Data* will be performed during the [*column mapping*](#mapping-panel) process.
 However to speed up the mapping process it is advisable to name the columns according to their information (e.g. "Time" for the time column etc.)

 **Units** of numeric columns (Time/Measurement/Error) can be defined in 2 ways (s. [units](#selection-of-units) for details):